NavyaG-lab/Tech-writer/etl_operators/incident_response_checklist.md

 #### How?

 1. Go to the [Airflow UI](https://airflow.nubank.com.br/admin/airflow/graph?dag_id=prod-dagao)
-2. Select the most upstream node which has produced bad data, mark this node and its downstreams as failed.
+2. Select the most upstream node which has produced bad data, mark this node and its downstream nodes as failed.
 This will ensure Airflow doesn't re-attempt killed jobs
 3. Kill all active jobs:
    1. Go to the [Aurora UI](https://cantareira-stable-aurora-scheduler.nubank.com.br:8080/scheduler/jobs/prod)
    2. Click on 'sort by : active' to get the list of currently active jobs